Imagine you turn your system on to check out how if your website is functioning fine. And suddenly you are like “Where the hell is my website”!

 Premium themes come with lots of handy features that can boost your website’s performance and usability.

-If you’re using free themes (with very basic features), it will be difficult to beat your competitors who are using premium themes (with advanced features).
+If you’re using free themes (with very basic features), it will be difficult to beat your competitors which use premium themes (with advanced features).

 5. Hidden Costs

-Some days back, one of my friends installed a free theme for one of his sites.
-He was happy to find a theme that looked absolutely beautiful, and the best part was it was free!
+A few days ago, one of my friends installed a free theme for one of his sites.
+He was happy to find a theme that looked absolutely beautiful, and the best part – it was free!

-He checked if there were any links present on the footer, but he couldn’t find a single one!
+He checked if there were any links present in the footer, but he couldn’t find any!
+At this time, his website was ranking well on the search engine too.

-After two days, he noticed there were 25 outbound links on the right side navigation pointing different kinds of sites.
+Two days later, he noticed there were 25 outbound links on the right side navigation pointing to different kinds of sites.

 However, the weirdest part was he hadn’t added any of those links.
 So, he tried to remove them from his site but failed!